-The Global Center for Legal Innovations in Food Environments has developed seminar and practicum courses as well as a series of short courses and virtual trainings on healthy food law and policy, held at Georgetown Law during the 2020-2021 academic year.
+The Global Center for Legal Innovations on Food Environments has developed seminar and practicum courses as well as a series of short courses and virtual trainings on healthy food law and policy, held at Georgetown Law during the 2021-2022 academic year.

-Regulating Alcohol, Tobacco & Food in International and Comparative Law (Law 1209 v02)
+O’Neill Institute Practicum: Regulating Alcohol, Tobacco & Food in International and Comparative Law (Project-Based Practicum) (LAW 1209 v02)